Skip to page content

 This award is sponsored through the generous memorial fund donation of the William Owen Scott family through the W. Owen Scott Scholars Foundation.

-Dr. Owen Scott began teaching and conducting research in the department in 1951.
-Scott earned his bachelor’s degree from Alabama Polytechnic Institute in 1937, a master’s degree from George Peabody College (Vanderbilt) in 1947, and a doctoral degree from Vanderbilt in 1951.
+Owen Scott began teaching and conducting research in the Department of Educational Psychology in 1951.
+Scott earned a bachelor’s degree from Alabama Polytechnic Institute in 1937, a master’s degree from George Peabody College (Vanderbilt University) in 1947, and a doctoral degree from Vanderbilt in 1951.

-Scott was a student advocate and over his career taught thousands of graduate students and served on their thesis and dissertation committees.
-He was a member of the research, evaluation, measurement, and statistics faculty (now quantitative methodology) and retired from the department in 1983.
+Scott was a student advocate.
+Over his career, he taught thousands of graduate students and served on their thesis and dissertation committees.
+Scott was a member of the research, evaluation, measurement, and statistics faculty (now quantitative methodology) and retired from the department in 1983.
 In his spare time, he was an avid golfer.

 © University of Georgia, Athens, GA 30602